Optimal Chebyshev Smoothers and One-sided V-cycles: Finite Differences with Geometric Multigrid Poisson

 \section{Finite Differences with Geometric Multigrid Poisson}

 \dO{\partial \Omega} \Oh{{\hat \Omega}} \uu{{\underline u}} \ur{{\underline r}} \us{{\underline s}} \uf{{\underline f}} \tlam {{\tilde \lambda}} \interp {{P}}

 The Poisson equation \cref{eqn:poisson} is considered with $d=2$.
 Let $\Omega:=[0,L_x] \times [0,L_y]$ be the domain of interest, with the boundary condition $u|_{\dO} = 0$.
 A finite difference grid of $(n+1)\times (n+1)$ points is considered, $n=128$.
 For the purposes of this study, $u(x,y) = \sin\left({3\pi x}/{L_x}\right)\sin\left({4\pi y}/{L_y}\right)+g$, where $g$ is the same random vector with $g|_{\dO}=0$. $L_x\ge 1$ is varied, while $L_y$ is fixed at unity.
-It follows that the aspect ratio of the grid is $L_x$.
-A two-level multigrid scheme with Chebyshev-accelerated Jacobi smoothing is employed as a preconditioner for a KSP.
+A geometric multigrid V-cycle with Chebyshev-accelerated Jacobi smoothing is employed as a preconditioner for GMRES(20).
 For the comparison with the bounds presented in \cref{lem:multilevel-poly-bound}, multigrid is also considered as a solver.
-The coarse level is discretized as $(n_{c} + 1)\times (n_{c} + 1)$, with $n_{c} = n/2$, as well as aggressive coarsening with $n_{c} = n/16$.
+Each coarser level is discretized as $(n_{c} + 1)\times (n_{c} + 1)$, with $n_{c} = n/2$, as well as aggressive coarsening with $n_{c} = n/8$.
+This is repeated until there is only a single degree of freedom.
 As this case is meant to represent our target problem for \emph{unstructured} multigrid, semi-coarsening is not employed.
-The coarse grid problem, $(\interp A \interp^T)^{-1} \underline r_c$, is solved exactly.
+On the coarsest level, the single degree of freedom system is solved exactly.
 We choose a relative residual reduction of $10^{-6}$ as the stopping criterion.
-For the $1^{st}$-Cheb, $\lambda_{min}^{opt}$, a random right-hand side is used to tune $\lambda_{min}$.
-The multigrid approximation property constant is estimated using 20 Lanczos iterations, \cref{alg:arnoldi-est-c}.
+A variety of smoothing orders are considered for all orders $m$ pre-smoothing and orders $n$ post-smoothing, with $m+n=2k$ up to $k=10$.

 Convergence results are based on the observed average solver convergence rate